ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 I've been migrating from Node to Golang.
 With Node I had a great development workflow, but struggled to achieve a similar one in Go.
 What I wanted was the ability to live reload a Go API on code changes.
 Debug it with breakpoints.
 Then wrap it in a container workflow.

 In this tutorial we will setup a Go and React development environment with Docker.
 I expect you to be familiar with fullstack development.
 I won't teach you every painstaking detail about how to create a react app or even a Go API.
-However, it's fine if you're new to Docker.
+It's fine if you're new to Docker.
 I'll explain the basics when needed.
 So relax, you'll be able to copy and paste code as you go.

 We focus on :